 ⊕ Exhibition opening | Thursday, January 20 from 6 to 8 p.m., Filodrammatica Gallery

-⊕ In addition to the exhibition in the physical space of the gallery, the virtual part of the exhibit will be available via online platform.
-More info soon…
+⊕ In addition to the exhibition in the physical space of the gallery, online part of the exhibit is available on this link

 ⊕ Talk with curators | → Rethinking Tourism Towards New Paradigms of Repair | Friday, January 21 at 7 p.m., Filodrammatica, large hall